 For most individual investors, mutual funds provide the easiest way of maintaining the right mix of investments.
 To achieve the same thing on your own you need a lot of money to invest and lots of time to manage your investments.

 On the downside, mutual funds have costs that can eat into your investment returns.
 Sophisticated investors may also find that mutual funds offer less control over the timing of gains and distribution of income.

-Head spinning yet?
-Take a deep breath.
+First, you narrow the field.
 Here’s what you need to know.

 Open- vs. closed-end funds